Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-since in a $1$-dimensional space the associated simplex is born precisely when the balls around the two outermost points intersect.
+since in 1D space the associated simplex is born when balls around the two outermost points intersect.

 Let $\{V_i\}$ be the set of balls of radius $R$ centered on the set $\{v_i\}$.
 Recall that we are using the Steinhaus distance for Lebesgue measure, so $\mu$ computes volume here.
-Then the generalized Steinhaus distance for those balls is given by

-since the mutual intersection of all of the balls in this one dimensional space is the interval bounded by the minimum right endpoint of all the balls and the maximum of left endpoints of all the balls.
-Further, the union of all the balls has the minimum left endpoint among left endpoints and the maximum right endpoint among right endpoints.
-Hence we get
+Then the generalized Steinhaus distance for those balls is given by $d_{St}(\{V_i\})=1-\frac{\text{min}(v_i+R)-\text{max}(v_i-R)}{\text{max}(v_i+R)-\text{min}(v_i-R)}$, since the mutual intersection of all the balls in this one dimensional space is the interval bounded by the minimum right endpoint of all the balls and the maximum of all left endpoints of all the balls and the union of all the balls has the minimum left endpoint amongst left endpoints and maximum right endpoint amongst right endpoints.